 Understand the symptoms and treatment options for an irregular heartbeat

 Normally your heart beats about 60 to 80 times per minute and, thanks to a complex system of electrical surges, its rhythm remains steady.
-But atrial fibrillation (AF)—whose symptoms can include palpitations, chest pain (angina), shortness of breath and even fainting—occurs when the coordinated contractions of the heart’s upper chambers (the atria) are replaced by a quivering motion (fibrillation), which in turn causes irregular, often excessively rapid contractions in the lower chambers (the ventricles).
+But atrial fibrillation (AFib, AF)which causes symptoms like heart palpitations, chest pain (angina), shortness of breath and even faintingoccurs when the coordinated contractions of the heart’s upper chambers (the atria) are replaced by a quivering motion (fibrillation), which in turn causes irregular, often excessively rapid contractions in the lower chambers (the ventricles).

 Coronary heart disease and high blood pressure are both risk factors for AF.
-Age is also a factor: 9 percent of those over 80 experience it.
-Learning the symptoms and treatment options can help demystify this disruptive and frightening condition.
+Age is also a factor9 percent of those over the age of 80 experience it.
+Learning the symptoms and treatment options can help demystify this condition, which can be disruptive and frightening.

 1. Know the symptoms of atrial fibrillation.